IMO regulations for cyber security

 To help ship owners achieve compliance, BIMCO and other organizations have developed general guidelines, offering a blueprint for creating a cyber risk management plan.
 Though IMO’s existing guidelines are not marine-specific, vessel owners can use them to help identify and assess risks, protect their assets, and respond to and recover from cyber attacks.

 Bureau Veritas helps ship owners and managers implement customized, effective cyber risk management strategies onboard.
 To do this, we have developed a comprehensive framework for cyber security based on our NR 659 Rules.
-This framework enables Bureau Veritas to identify and evaluate an asset’s cyber risk and propose organizational, technical and procedural measures to reduce that risk to an acceptable level.
+This framework enables Bureau Veritas to identify critical equipment on board and propose organizational, technical and procedural mitigation measures to reduce residual cyber risk to an acceptable level.